OMB Control No. 1212-0061

 Other information you should include

-You should include the following information in your appeal or your request for an extension of the filing deadline.
-(If you are not the plan participant, you should provide his or her information.)
+You should include the following information in your appeal or your request for an extension of the filing deadline:

-- Your name, address, and PBGC Customer ID Number or Social Security Number;
+- Your name, address, and PBGC Customer ID Number;

 - The name of your pension plan;

-- The PBGC case number assigned to your plan (this can be found at the top of your benefit determination letter);
+- The PBGC case number assigned to your plan (this can be found at the top of PBGC’s benefit determination);

 - Your daytime telephone number (including area code); and

-- A list of any information requests for which you are awaiting PBGC's response.
+- A list of any information requests for which you are awaiting a response from PBGC or another entity (such as the Social Security Administration, a former employer, or a union).

-Where to send appeals and requests for additional time to file an appeal
+Where to send an appeal or a request for additional time to file an appeal

 Send your appeal or request for additional time to file an appeal by mail to: